 - A significant accident, injury or 'near miss'.
-Major/more significant first aid required OR extremely likely potential for major injury (If a behaviour, type would be recorded 'Dangerous' on Arbor) - Violent Incident Student on student violence (Behaviour type would be recorded 'Dangerous' on Arbor)
+Major/more significant first aid required i.e. going to the hospital/doctors OR extremely likely potential for major injury (If a behaviour, type would be recorded 'Dangerous' on Arbor) - Violent incidents to staff by pupils record on Arbor (Behaviour type would be recorded 'Dangerous' on Arbor).
+Record on Solero if the person had to go to the hospital or doctors. - Violent Incident Student on student violence (Behaviour type would be recorded 'Dangerous' on Arbor)